zimesfield/delivery-service/README.md

 Congratulations!
 You've selected an excellent way to secure your JHipster application.
 If you're not sure what OAuth and OpenID Connect (OIDC) are, please see [What the Heck is OAuth?](https://developer.okta.com/blog/2017/06/21/what-the-heck-is-oauth)

 To log in to your app, you'll need to have [Keycloak](https://keycloak.org) up and running.
-The JHipster Team has created a Docker container for you that has the default users and roles.
+The JHipster Team has created a Docker container for you that has the default userEntities and roles.
 Start Keycloak using the following command.

 ```
 docker compose -f src/main/docker/keycloak.yml up